Crownstone-Community/cloud-v2/doc/SYNCING.md

 - “VIEW"
 you have requested data, here it is.
 No syncing information.
 (HAS DATA)
 - "CREATED_IN_CLOUD"
- the cloud has an additional id other than what you requested
+ the cloud has an additional id other than what you requested.
+- "UPDATED_IN_CLOUD"
+ the cloud has been updated with your model.
 - "ERROR"
  Something went wrong with this part of the query.
+(HAS ERROR)
  - "ACCESS_DENIED"
  You tried to create a new field but you dont have access.